 It is vital you arrive there on time, and with the correct paperwork.
 This will always include your current, valid race licence; you might also have an Upgrade Card, which can be handed in at the same time for signatures.
-If you don't have your licence for any reason, you should report to Race Admin as soon as possible - if you are a MSA-licence holder, there are ways we can help you.
+If you don't have your licence for any reason, you should report to Race Admin as soon as possible - if you are a Motorsport UK-licence holder, there are ways we can help you.

 Once your licence has been checked and you have signed the indemnity form, you will be given a scrutineering ticket and an event programme.
 DO NOT LOSE your scrutineering ticket; if you sign-on on Friday you will need to keep it safe until your allotted time on Saturday morning!

 If you are new to the circuit, you will be given a copy of the New Driver's Briefing Notes - please take your time to read this as it is full of useful information which will help you over the weekend.

 Scrutineering is the process of having your car and equipment checked to ensure they meet all the relevant safety criteria.

 A Motorsport UK-licenced scrutineer will check your overalls, helmet, gloves, boots and of course your car, and you will only be allowed to race if everything passes their inspection.
 The time and location for this is on the Event Timetable - IT IS VITAL you arrive on time (not early unless otherwise instructed) as the scrutineers will be very busy and may not be able to check your car/equipment outside of your allotted time.
 This is where you hand in the ticket you received at Signing-On; it shows the scrutineer that your documents have been checked too.